Nidan23/Globema-Zdalne-Zadanie/README.md

 Remote assignment for Globema.

+# Requirements:
+ - Find similar prime numbers in a given range

+# Description:
+ Similar prime number is a number that has the same digits as another prime number.
+For example, 113 and 131 are similar prime numbers.
+The task is to find all similar prime numbers in a given range.

 ## Benchmarks were run on the following machine:
 - Apple MacBook Pro (16-inch, M2 max, 2023), 64GB RAM, 2TB SSD